-Changes Ohio Revised Code (ORC) section 2151.467 requires a custodial PCSA/PCPA conduct in-person visits with children placed in residential facilities to determine the well-being of the child.
-The PCSA/PCPA is also to report any concerns about the placement to DCY at [help-desk-ocf@childrenandyouth.ohio.gov](mailto:help-desk-ocf@childrenandyouth.ohio.gov).
+Changes Ohio Revised Code (ORC) section 2151.467 requires a custodial PCSA/PCPA conduct in-person visits with children placed in any in state or out of state residential facility to determine the well-being of the child.
+The PCSA/PCPA is also to report any concerns about the placement to DCY at help-desk-ocf@childrenandyouth.ohio.gov.